kristianmandrup/mm-devise/README.markdown

 either <code>mongo_mapper</code> or <code>mongo_mapper_active_model</code> (ActiveModel::Validations)
 as the orm in the configuration file.

+  require 'devise/orm/mongo_mapper'

+Note: The model generator should do this automatically.

 To add Devise to any of your models using the generator:

 <pre>rails generate mongo_mapper:devise MODEL</pre>